jonatan-kazmierczak/maths-practice-for-children/README.md

-# Mathematics training for primary school
+# Mathematics training for primary school kids

-This artificial intelligence (AI) solution helps children in the primary school to develop, train and improve their skills in mathematics.
+This solution helps primary school kids to develop, train and improve their skills in mathematics.

 ## Info
 - level: primary school, 1st class and above